pastelgf/rootandsteel.github.io/combat.md

 Basic maneuvers can be performed any number of times, but epic maneuevers can only be performed once per day per character.

+Maneuevers cannot do extra damage, either to health or to armor.
+Basic maneuvers also cannot do anything that another effect could do better than that effect.
+A basic maneuver could push a brazier onto a foe, but that brazier would be less effective than a fireball.
+Epic maneuevers are free to break the rules.
+They're allowed to be epic.

 # Armor

 Armor that is readied acts as a barrier against damage.
 Each piece of armor has a certain amount of durability, which is lowered when a creature takes damage instead of their health.
 If a character has multiple pieces of armor readied, it is up to them which piece takes damage.
+If armor is reduced to 0 durability, any remainding damage is applied to the target's health as if they had no armor.

 Armor that is partially damaged can be fully repaired in a few mintues using supplies, but armor that is damaged to the point of 0 durability is too damaged to field repair.
 It can only be fixed at the end of the adventure, but costs nothing to do so.